-Sanitation: Pick-up stations and receptacles are critical for a clean facility.
-A good rule of thumb is one waste pick up station near the entrance/exit and one or more inside the park this will of course vary depending on size.
+Sanitation: Pick-up stations and receptacles are absolutely critical for a clean facility.
+A good rule of thumb is one waste pick up station near the entrance/exit and one or more inside the park - this will of course vary depending on size.
 Using several small receptacles will make waste removal and maintenance much easier than large ones, particularly with dog waste - it's heavy!
 When possible keep receptacles and stations in a shaded area to help reduce odors.

 Restroom Facilities/Lighting: While dogs are not too particular about where they go, their owners will expect some sort of facilities, even if it is just a portable toilet.
 This becomes critical at larger destination parks.
-If a restroom just isn't an option, a hand sanitizer station is an affordable solution.
-Timed lighting helps to keep the park safe and extend the hours of use and can also help to prevent vandalism.
+If a restroom just isn't an option, installing a hand sanitizer station is a much appreciated amenity.
+Timed lighting helps to keep the park safe and extend the hours of use, and can help to prevent vandalism.
 Consider using the services of a specialist to avoid spill lighting into the neighborhood.
 If you're looking for an eco-friendly and low maintenance lighting solution, go solar!
-Unlike traditional park lights that are all on the same power grid, if one solar light goes out, the others will still stay on.
+Unlike traditional park lights that are all on the same power grid (if power is even available, which it may not be at more rural locations), if one solar light goes out, the others will still stay on.

 Signage: Good signage can be an effective user education tool, while bad signage will be completely ignored.
-Signs should have friendly, colorful graphics and the text should take a positive tone instead of a long list of "Don'ts".
+Signs should have friendly and colorful graphics and the text should take a positive tone instead of a long list of "Don'ts".
 Keep the rules brief and provide a contact phone number in the event of a maintenance issue or other problem.
-Materials like fiberglass and lexan are easily cleaned of spray paint or markers since any flat surface can become a graffiti target.
+Materials like fiberglass and lexan are easily cleaned of spray paint or markers, since any flat surface can become a graffiti target.
 Look for customizable sign options that allow you to highlight the specific rules in your community.

-These tips should help make your dog park more successful from concept through the grand opening. © Dog-On-It-Parks Inc, 2020
+These tips should help make your dog park more successful from concept through the grand opening. © Dog-On-It-Parks Inc, 2017